CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab04.md

       ![Picture81](https://github.com/CloudLabsAI-Azure/Fabric-Analytics-in-aday/assets/121504071/3b11a768-0a6a-41e2-aabd-864aac096e62)

 7. Choose destination target dialog opens.
 Make sure the **New table radio button** is selected, since we are creating a new table.
 8. We want to create the table in the Lakehouse we created earlier.
-In the left panel, navigate to **Lakehouse -> <yourworkspacename>.**
+In the left panel, navigate to **Lakehouse -> your workspace name.**
 9. Select **lh_FAIAD**
 10. Leave the table name as **Customer**
 11. Select **Next**.